Nchetana24/nchetana_Tell-Stories-with-Data/critique-by-design.md

 7. Engagement (Score: 9/10) <br>

 When I first looked at the visualization of the largest solar plants, the bold, colorful, and aesthetically appealing infographic style immediately caught my attention. <br>

 ### What worked well:
 - The large bars and circles effectively communicated that we were comparing the scale of each solar facility across multiple dimensions (timeline, area, and capacity). <br>
-- The design successfully draws the eye and make the chart visually engaging and attention-grabbing.
+- The design successfully draws the eye and make the chart visually engaging and attention-grabbing. <br>
 ### What didn't work well:
 Once I moved beyond the initial impression, several issues became clear that the visualization made it difficult to compare plants precisely.
 Because: <br>
 - Difficult to read: The bar charts and area indicators were densely packed and hard to read, forcing viewers to trace their eyes from the area chart (resembling a pie chart) across indicator lines to match corresponding capacity bar charts. <br>